-FOR is a new kind of organization, one of those very few companies that elevate the lives of people.
+FOR is a new kind of organization, one of those very few companies that aim to be effective in every respect.
 At the core of what we do are 3 steps… (1) we gather “first-rate” performers, (2) invent key products in strategic markets, and (3) channel the company's surpluses back to society.

 We gather rare individuals–the bravest of minds, those eager to perform and create inventions.
 We form teams out of these individuals; teams where they join forces.
 This feeds into a self-reinforcing culture of creativity and growth.